-The Work-Study Student Handbook reviews all the policies, guidelines, and expectations of Whittier College student employees.
-Students should refer to and review the handbook prior to obtaining a work-study job.
+The Student Employment Program Student Handbook reviews all the policies, guidelines, and expectations of Whittier College/Law School student employees.
+Students should refer to and review the handbook prior to obtaining a student employment job.
 Questions regarding the handbook should be referred to Human Resources.

 Obtaining a Job

 Rest & Meal Breaks

 Manual Timesheet Policy

 End of Position and/or Academic Year Process